-For more information on the treatment of partnership income, deductions, credits, etc., see the following:

-- Pub.
-541, Partnerships;

-- Pub.
-535, Business Expenses; and
+For more information on the treatment of partnership income, deductions, credits, etc., see Pub.
+541, Partnerships; Pub.
+535, Business Expenses; and Pub.

-- Pub.
 925, Passive Activity and At-Risk Rules.

-To get forms and publications, see the instructions for your tax return or visit the IRS website at IRS.gov.
+To get forms and publications, see the instructions for your tax return.